 When did vape pens become popular in the U.S?

 Before billowing clouds and box mods the size of your head, vape pens were a simple device resembling traditional cigarettes.
 Predominantly used as a healthier alternative for consuming nicotine, they were introduced to the United States around 2006.
-Most of the e-cigarettes were disposable and could be purchased alongside plastic bongs and rasta colored ash trays within head and tobacco shops.
+Most of the e-cigarettes were disposable and could be purchased alongside plastic bongs and rasta colored ashtrays within head and tobacco shops.
 Over time, the e-cigarette got a distinct style all its own: a thicker diameter, numerous color and material options, snazzy mouth tips, and customizable battery power settings.
 No longer viewed by the public as an extension of big tobacco, the vape industry flourished and its own subculture was born.

-But what about cannabis oil vape pens?
+What about cannabis oil vape pens?

 Although its history is cloudy, the cannabis vape pen industry has nearly eclipsed that of the e-cig in the past few years.
 As cannabis entered the mainstream, companies specializing in e-cigarette gear began making new devices in a variety of shapes and sizes, some designed for dry herb and some for wax and oil.
-Others, like Kurvana, released disposable cartridges optimized for cannabis oil viscosity, pre-filled with their own curated cannabis oil.
+Others, like Kurvana, released cartridges optimized for cannabis oil viscosity, pre-filled with our own curated cannabis oil.

 Finally, cannabis users could go outside and enjoy cannabis relief without carrying a heavy and conspicuous piece of glass around.
 Forget about lighters or torches; these devices deliver effects with the press of a button (in Kurvana’s case, without a button)!
 Of course, the most enticing feature of a cannabis vape pen is that it is discrete- from its look to its lack of smell.
 The vapor does not produce a cannabis-associated scent and most people will assume the user is smoking nicotine.
 So, we can likely thank the prohibition of cannabis for the popularity of vape pens; there was and still is a need for discretion.
 Vapes solve this problem.